awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 You can control the number of idle database connections that RDS Proxy can keep in the connection pool\.
 RDS Proxy considers a database connection in it's pool to be *idle* when there's been no activity on the connection for five minutes\.

 You specify the limit as a percentage of the maximum connections available for your database\.
-The default value is 50 percent and the upper limit is the value of `MaxConnectionsPercent`\.
+The default value is 50 percent of `MaxConnectionsPercent`, and the upper limit is the value of `MaxConnectionsPercent`\.
 With a high value, the proxy leaves a high percentage of idle database connections open\.
 With a low value, the proxy closes a high percentage of idle database connections\.
-If your workloads are unpredictable, consider setting a high value for `MaxIdleConnectionsPercent` so that RDS Proxy can accommodate surges in activity without opening a lot of new database connections\.
+If your workloads are unpredictable, consider setting a high value for `MaxIdleConnectionsPercent`\.
+Doing so means that RDS Proxy can accommodate surges in activity without opening a lot of new database connections\.

 This setting is represented by the `MaxIdleConnectionsPercent` setting of `DBProxyTargetGroup` in the AWS CLI and the API\.
 To learn how to change the value of the `MaxIdleConnectionsPercent` setting, see the CLI command [modify\-db\-proxy\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-proxy-target-group.html) or the API operation [ModifyDBProxyTargetGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBProxyTargetGroup.html)\.